hannutt/traffichelp/README.md

 The user will see a confirmation that the email has been sent.
 The confirmation will include the text "Email sent!" and a success icon.
 The confirmation message is automatically deleted after 5 seconds using the JavaScript setTimeout method.

+Rest-Api uses shortcodes for stations, for example Helsinki station is HKI.
+The application has a simple JavaScript dictionary object that has values ​​for most of the station shortcodes, which are used as keys in the dictionary.
+By using key-value pairs, the user sees the actual name of the station in the output, not the shortcode

+Additionally, the REST API displays date data in the format YYYY-MM-DD by default.
+The final result is displayed in the format DD-MM-YYYY, which is the common Finnish date format.
+This conversion was done using the DayJS library.

 ![alt text](src/images/dataoftrain-1.png)

 SEARCH TRAIN STATION INFORMATION